Our specialist team of domestic violence and assault defence solicitors at Lawtons are here to help:

-Our domestic violence solicitors will work with you, at your own pace, to ensure the facts of the case are discovered.
-Lawtons Solicitors will provide the necessary peace of mind that you will be looked after through the whole process.
+Our domestic violence solicitors work with you, at your own pace, to ensure the full facts of the case are discovered.
+We provide you with the necessary peace of mind that you will be looked after through the whole legal process.

-Domestic violence is an “umbrella term” and includes assaults, criminal damage and, basically, any threatening violence, abuse or behaviour between adults who have been, or are currently, intimate partners or members of the same family.
+Domestic violence is an umbrella term and includes assault, criminal damage and any episode of threatening violence, abuse or behaviour between adults who have been, or are currently, intimate partners or members of the same family.

 The cross-government definition of domestic violence and abuse is:

-Domestic violence is not just considered in terms of physical violence, whether common assault, ABH or GBH, but can also include:
+Domestic violence is not just considered in terms of physical violence, such as common assault, ABH or GBH.